RamiroIsaJ/Well_Interface/README.md

 * Obtain the regions corresponding to yeast inside the well and compute the percentage of area.

 In the offline process the analysis of images can be performed:
-* Detect the circular region correspónding to the well.
+* Detect the circular region corresponding to the well.
 * Obtain the regions corresponding to yeast inside the well and compute the percentage of area.

 ## Results of Well_Interface